jacobclarke92/React-WebGL-Image-Editing-WIP-/README.md

 - resize

 Two of its functions 'uniforms' and 'textures' were borrowed from glfx.js's core 'shader.js' class, and are used to update uniforms and texture uniforms.
-I use them minimally and they're something I need to look into more and possibly refactor.
 The other functions get executed in this order and require a bit more understanding on my part:
 - 'update' uniforms
 - 'willRender'